apache/cloudstack-documentation/source/adminguide/networking.rst

    -  **Redundant router capability**: Available only when Virtual Router is selected as the Source NAT provider.
-Select this option if you want to use two virtual routers in the network for uninterrupted connection: one operating as the master virtual router and the other as the backup.
-The master virtual router receives requests from and sends responses to the user’s VM.
-The backup virtual router is activated only when the master is down.
+Select this option if you want to use two virtual routers in the network for uninterrupted connection: one operating as the primary virtual router and the other as the backup.
+The primary virtual router receives requests from and sends responses to the user’s VM.
+The backup virtual router is activated only when the primary is down.
-      After the failover, the backup becomes the master virtual router.
+      After the failover, the backup becomes the primary virtual router.
       CloudStack deploys the routers on different hosts to ensure reliability if one host is down.